 Music at First Congregational Church of Blue Hill has been a long standing tradition.
 When the present church was built in 1843, a pipe organ was installed and the church records recall the boys who pumped the air on Sundays.
 There have been a few organs since that time but the present organ, Ryder Organ, Opus 139, was installed in 2005.

-Extremely gifted and accomplished music directors, like George Emlin, Mary Cheyney Gould, and current Director Gerald Wheeler, have blessed the Sanctuary with their remarkable music ministry.
+Extremely gifted and accomplished music directors, like George Emlen, Mary Cheyney Gould, and Gerald Wheeler, have blessed the Sanctuary with their remarkable music ministry.
 With its wonderful acoustics, the Sanctuary is home for the Bagaduce Chorale, Blue Hill Bach, Blue Hill Concert Association, Vanderkay Summer Concert Series and many other community concert performances.

 “God never intended this world to be